-Designing a label is a designer’s job which requires passion and creative indulgence, but converting it to a label that will deliver the envisaged results of communicating with the consumer, is the job of a converter.
-If the designer has taken care of the converters capabilities and challenges, the result is close to being as desired.
-However if at the design stage the eventual converting process is not revisited, converting may become a nightmare and may call for more time and involvement to make changes in the design.
+Designing a label is a designer’s job, passion and creative indulgence, but converting it into a label that will deliver the envisaged results of communicating with the consumer, is the job of a label converter.
+If, as I mentioned in the earlier two parts of this series, the designer has taken care of the converters capabilities and challenges, the result is close to being as desired.
+However, if at the designing stage the eventual converting process is not revisited, converting may become a nightmare and may call for more time and involvement to make changes in design.
 Let us consider a label that is not one of the regular shapes like a square, a rectangle or a circle.
-If it is like a star, a flower or an odd shape with sharp corners, it will be a challenge at the die-cutting stage and will greatly slowdown label conversion bringing up the cost of label production.
+If it is a like a star or an odd shape with sharp corners, it will be a challenge to die cut the labels slowing down label conversion, bringing up the cost of label.
 In such a situation label dispensing may also become erratic.
-I am not suggesting that such shapes should not be considered, but if the product and its marketing warrant’s it and can support a higher conversion cost, it may even become a necessity to create such complex labels.
-Also when new products are created for a specific customer segment, the challenges in conversion speed sometimes have to take a back seat.
-Be very strong and bold in branding!Labels are one part of the package that contributes to brand promotion.
-While the aesthetics and decoration of the label tempts the consumer, to impulsively lift the product off the shop shelf.
-It is the brand promotion in-built into the label that will bring customers back to make a repeat purchase.
-A product may have been created with lot of skill and effort and may also be the best buy for the discerning consumer.
-Its commercial success will depend not only on repeated purchases by the buyer but by his spreading the message by word-of-mouth to others about the product.
+Such label presses are now available with many label printers that die-cut and remove waste matrix of complex shaped labels while converting but then these options are not available with all venders.
+The designers need to consider ease of conversion and dispensing.
+Sometimes designers tend to create labels in the shape of objects like a flower, a dumbbell, a butterfly, a bird or even like a falling drop.
+These shapes will either be difficult to die cut and will substantially slow down the label press during conversion.
+I am not suggesting that such shapes should not be indulged in, but on the contrary if the product and its marketing warrant’s it so and can support a higher conversion cost, it may even become a necessity to create such complex labels.
+At times when it is an innovation being created to reach out to a specific customer segment, the challenges in conversion and speed must take a back seat.
+Die-cutting in label conversion in-itself is a very exhaustive topic and an intricate technology which is beyond the purview of this article as we are dealing with the life of a label from concept, design, and conversion to its final resting on the product and its performance there from.